Harness the Platform Economy: Build Two-Sided Markets, Scale Network Effects, Orchestrate Ecosystems

 🛡 ️ Trust Building and Risk Management:

-• Implement AI-powered fraud detection systems that identify suspicious patterns in real-time and initiate countermeasures.
+Implement AI-supported fraud detection systems that identify suspicious patterns in real-time and initiate countermeasures.

-• Establish transparent explanation mechanisms for algorithmic decisions that promote trust in AI-powered processes.
+Establish transparent explanation mechanisms for algorithmic decisions that promote trust in AI-supported processes.

 🧠 Advanced AI Applications:

-• Use computer vision for innovative applications like visual search, automated quality inspection, or AR/VR experiences.
+Use computer vision for effective applications like visual search, automated quality inspection, or AR/VR experiences.

-How can companies detect and respond to disruptive platform innovations early?
+How can companies detect and respond to effective platform innovations early?

 🔍 Systematic Early Detection:

-• Establish a dedicated horizon scanning system with defined processes for identifying, evaluating, and prioritizing potentially disruptive platforms.
+Establish a dedicated horizon scanning system with defined processes for identifying, evaluating, and prioritizing potentially effective platforms.

 📋 Disruption Analysis and Assessment:

-• Identify critical enablers for disruptive platforms (technological, regulatory, social) and monitor their development.
+Identify critical enablers for effective platforms (technological, regulatory, social) and monitor their development.

 🛡 ️ Strategic Action Options: